Tour of the Alps 2021 Route stage 2: Innsbruck – Feichten im Kaunertal

 The first three riders on the line gain time bonuses of 10, 6 and 4 seconds, while the intermediate sprint at kilometre 37 comes with 3, 2 and 1 seconds.

-The 2nd stage of the Tour of the Alps starts at 12.15 uur and the race is expected to finish around 15.30 – both are local times (CEST).
+The race is expected to finish around 15.30 local time (CEST).

 Tour of the Alps 2021 stage 2: route, profile, more